Dalton does in former club as Cowboys rout Bengals

 Aldon Smith, Jourdan Lewis and Jaylon Smith each had a fumble recovery for the Cowboys.

-Brandon Allen completed 27 of 36 for 217 yards and a touchdown, but Cincinnati gave away the game with fumbles that ended each of its first three possessions.
-Allen didn't finish the game due to a lower leg injury in the fourth quarter.
+Brandon Allen completed 27 of 36 attempts for 217 yards and a touchdown, but Cincinnati gave away the game with fumbles that ended each of its first three possessions.
+Allen didn't finish the game due to a lower-leg injury in the fourth quarter.

 The Bengals (2-10-1) dropped their fifth straight game and have just 10 combined second-half points during the stretch.
 Cincinnati has scored only 24 offensive points since a season-ending injury to rookie quarterback Joe Burrow.